-- Attendance will be taken at random.
+- Attendance is required.
 I reserve the right to take attendance the minute class begins, the minute before it ends, and anytime in between. - For each instance I take attendance, you will receive 1.0 point. - In addition, if you miss attendance on any given day, you will not receive any participation points offered for that day. - In case of unforeseen circumstances, I will automatically drop two attendances, which will include any participation points given that day.